zainibeats/truefa-py/CRYPTO.md

 ### Python Fallback

-The Python fallback implementation ensures that TrueFA can function even when the Rust library cannot be loaded:
+The Python fallback implementation ensures that TrueFA-Py can function even when the Rust library cannot be loaded:
 - Uses standard Python cryptographic libraries
 - Maintains API compatibility with the Rust implementation
 - Automatically activates when the Rust library is not available